-- If the employee fails to appear for any test (except a pre-employment test) within a reasonable time, as determined by Risk Management, consistent with applicable DOT regulations, after being directed to do so by management.
-The employee must immediately proceed to the testing site upon notification of his/her selection for random testing. - 2.
-Failure to appear for any test (except a pre-employment test) within reasonable time, as determined by the City, consistent with applicable DOT agency regulations, after being directed to do so by the management representative. - 3.
-Failure to remain at the testing site until the testing process is complete.
-An employment candidate who leaves the testing site before the testing process commences for a pre-employment test is not deemed to have refused to test. - 4.
-Failure to provide a sufficient amount of urine/breath sample for any drug or alcohol test required by the DOT regulations when directed, and it has been determined by the MRO that there was no adequate medical explanation for the failure. - 5.
-Failure to permit monitoring or observation while providing a urine specimen. - 6.
-Failure to follow an observer's instructions to raise and lower clothing and turn around during a directly observed test. - 7.
+- 1. If the employee fails to appear for any test (except a pre-employment test) within a reasonable time, as determined by Risk Management, consistent with applicable DOT regulations, after being directed to do so by management.
+The employee must immediately proceed to the testing site upon notification of his/her selected for random testing. - 4.2.
+Fails Failure to appear for any test (except a pre-employment test) within reasonable time, as determined by the City, consistent with applicable DOT agency regulations, after being directed to do so by the management representative. - 2.3.
+Fails Failure to remain inside the testing facility until the testing process is complete.
+An employee who leaves the testing facility before the testing process commences of a pre-employment test is not deemed to have refused to test. - 3.4.
+Fails Failure to provide a sufficient amount of urine specimen/breath sample for any drug or alcohol test required by the Federal DOT regulations when directed, and it has been determined by the MRO that there was no adequate medical explanation for the failure.
+Provided, that an employee who does not provide a urine specimen because he or she has left the testing facility before the testing commences for a pre-employment test is not deemed to have refused to test.

+- 4.5.
+In the case of a directly observed or monitored collection in a drug test, fails to permit the observation or monitoring of the employee's provision of a specimen.
+Failure to permit monitoring or observation while providing a urine specimen. - 5.6.
+Fails to provide a sufficient amount of urine when directed and it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure.
+Failure to follow an observer's instructions to raise and lower clothing and turn around during a directly observed test. - 6.7.
+Fails or declines to take a second test the City or collector has directed the employee to take.
 Possessing or wearing a prosthetic or other device used to tamper with the testing process. - 8.
+Fails to undergo a medical examination or evaluation, as directed by the MRO as part of the verification process, or as directed by the DER.
+In the case of a preemployment drug test, the employee is deemed to have refused to test on this basis only if the pre-employment test is conducted following a contingent offer of employment.
 Admitting the adulteration or substitution of a specimen to the collector or MRO. - 9.
 Failure to undergo a medical examination or evaluation as directed by the MRO as part of the verification process or as directed by the DER. - 10.
-Failure to take a second drug test when directed by the collector or the DER. - 11.
-Failure to cooperate with any part of the testing process (e.g., refuse to empty pockets when directed by the collector, behave in a confrontational manner that disrupts the collected process, etc.). - 12.
-If the MRO verifies that the test was adulterated or that the employee used a substitute urine specimen. - 13.
-Failure to sign Step 2 of the Alcohol Testing Form.
+Failure to take a second drug test when directed by the collector or the DER. - 7.11.
+Fails to cooperate with any part of the testing process (e.g., refuse to empty pockets when so directed by the collector, behave in a confrontational way that disrupts the collection process, etc.). - 8.12.
+Is reported If the MRO verifies that the test was by the MRO as having a verified adulterated or that the employee used a substituted test resulturine specimen. - 9.13.
+Fails to sign Step 2 of the Alcohol Testing Form.